opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 Its provided by conventional mathematical and engineering thinking.

-The toolse is already broad, deep and well-understood.
+The images show triangular meshes: vertex-edge lists AKA "graphs".

-The images show triangular meshes: vertex-edge lists AKA "graphs"
+The domain already offers a broad and deep menu of concepts to apply.

 ---------------